NP6/npush-ios/README.md

 </details>

-### Objective-c

 ### Add AppDelegate

-Add the following lines of code to your project.
-If your already have an application delegate, skip this part.
+If you do not have an existing application delegate, add the following lines of code to your project.
+However, if you already have one, you may skip this step.

 <details>